eth-infinitism/bundler-spec/p2p-specs/p2p-interface.md

 however, certain encodings like SSZ do, for added security.

 A `response` is formed by zero or more `response_chunk`s.

-Responses that consist of a single SSZ-list send each list item as a `response_chunk`.

-All other response types (non-Lists) send a single `response_chunk`.

 For both `request`s and `response`s, the `encoding-dependent-header` MUST be valid, and the `encoded-payload` must be valid within the constraints of the `encoding-dependent-header`.